 \subsubsection{Quantum jumps as perturbations of the system}

 To study the effect of the quantum jumps, we include the dissipation within the effective non-Hermitian qutrit.
-Similar to the case of the qubit, we consider two different examples of the dissipation: \begin{enumerate} \item[(i)] dissipation from level $\ket{h}$ into the levels $\ket{i}$, $\ket{e}$ and from level $\ket{i}$ into the level $\ket{e}$.
+Similar to the case of the qubit, we consider two different examples of the dissipation: \begin{enumerate} \item[(i)] dissipation from level $\ket{h}$ into levels $\ket{i}$ and $\ket{e}$, and from level $\ket{i}$ into level $\ket{e}$.
 We assume for simplicity that all decay rates for the excited levels are equal, such that $\Gamma_{hi} = \Gamma_{he} = \Gamma_{ie} = \Gamma$.
 Furthermore, we assume these rates satisfy the condition $\Gamma \ll \gamma_{h}, \gamma_{i}, \gamma_{e}$.
 The implications of non-identical decay rates are discussed at the end of this section.